 The GeForce GT 620 has 96 Shader Processing Units and the GeForce 8600 GT has 32.
 However, the actual shader performance of the GeForce GT 620 is 134 and the actual shader performance of the GeForce 8600 GT is 43.
 The GeForce GT 620 having 91 better shader performance is not particularly notable, as altogether the GeForce 8600 GT performs better when taking into account other relevant data.

 The GeForce GT 620 transistor size technology is 40 nm (nanometers) smaller than the GeForce 8600 GT.
 This means that the GeForce GT 620 is expected to run much cooler and achieve higher clock frequencies than the GeForce 8600 GT.
-As they exhibit similar graphical performance, the GeForce GT 620 should consume less power than the GeForce 8600 GT.
+While they exhibit similar graphical performance, the GeForce GT 620 should consume less power than the GeForce 8600 GT.

 The GeForce GT 620 requires 49 Watts to run and the GeForce 8600 GT requires 47 Watts.
 We would recommend a PSU with at least 300 Watts for the GeForce GT 620 and a PSU with at least 350 Watts for the GeForce 8600 GT.
 The GeForce GT 620 requires 2 Watts more than the GeForce 8600 GT to run.
 The difference is not significant enough for the GeForce GT 620 to have a noticeably larger impact on your yearly electricity bills than the GeForce 8600 GT.